 After the first term, I could navigate efficiently; by the time I graduated I mastered which route to take on which day and which time and even which term.
 I memorized the shortcuts, the bottlenecks, and the hidden stores and study areas.
 It would have been great if someone, at the beginning of my time there, walked me through the campus and showed me the ins and outs and how to effectively and efficiently get around.

-I feel the same way about Dynamics 365 Portals.
+I feel the same way about Dynamics 365 Portals (now called Power Apps Portals).
 At the time of my introduction to Portals, I already had developed websites for over a decade.
 I knew websites.
 After taking a quick review of Portals, I knew I was in for a fairly steep learning curve.
 But why?
 The reason is because Microsoft divided up the traditional website folder architecture and page development into several areas and responsibilities to provide portal website development opportunities to the citizen developer.
 That is my take on it anyway.

 So, I walked down the wrong hallway, went through the wrong door, and entered the wrong classroom several times.
 I would slowly back out, say “Excuse me,” and try to figure out what I did to be better next time.
 Over the next few months, I determined the best routes, the ins and outs, and how most things were connected.
 I’m still learning.